 - A four-course program (three credits per course): Two required courses and two elective courses

-- The Managing Ethics in Organizations course (offered jointly with the Ethics and Compliance Officer Association) fulfills one of the required courses for the program
+- The Managing Ethics in Organizations course (offered jointly with the Ethics & Compliance Initiative) fulfills one of the required courses for the program.

-- Attainable with only three weeks in residence at Bentley University
+- This is attainable with only three weeks in residence at Bentley University.

-Managing Ethics in Organizations co-sponsored by CBE and the ECOA
+Managing Ethics in Organizations co-sponsored by the Hoffman CBE and the ECI

-This is one of the foremost executive development courses intended to give participants a practical understanding of ethics and the strategic tools for creating and managing an effective corporate ethics program.
-The Center for Business Ethics has partnered with the Ethics and Compliance Officer Association in offering the MEO course since 1995.
+This was the first and is one of the foremost executive development courses intended to give participants a practical understanding of ethics and the strategic tools for creating and managing an effective corporate ethics program.
+The W. Michael Hoffman Center for Business Ethics has partnered with the Ethics & Compliance Initiative in offering the MEO course since 1995.

 State Street Global Business Ethics Symposium